 Since you have oily skin, use serums only when you want to tackle different skin concerns.
 If your skin feels dehydrated, then incorporate a hydrating serum in your skincare routine; for brightening and anti-ageing effect, use a serum with brightening and anti-ageing properties and so on and so forth.
 PS: Always remember to stick to lightweight formulations that get absorbed in the skin easily.

 For your evening skincare routine, start with your usual cleansing and toning routine.
-Follow this up with a good light-weight serum (optional) and finish off with a night cream.
-If you do choose to apply a serum, avoid applying it on your T-Zone that tends to get oily and greasy over the course of the day.
+Follow this up with a good lightweight serum (optional) and finish off with a night cream.
+If you do choose to apply a serum, avoid applying it on your T-Zone which tends to get oily and greasy over the course of the day.